rgilks/royal-game-of-ur-cli/README.md

 Ensure you have a compatible version manager installed on your system.

-Note that I developed this project on a Mac, so some commands may differ on other operating systems.
+Note that this project was developed on a Mac, so some commands may differ on other operating systems.

 The 'just' commands assume you are on a Mac and using asdf.